 Deborah Hill - Adjunct Professor of Literacy, Mount Saint Mary College

 David was influenced by the puppet genius of Jim Henson at a young age and went on to perform his first public puppet show at 11 years old.
-A performer in the local theatre scene, David enjoyed roles on and off stage since 1982.
-Discovering puppet building in 2006, he parlayed his skills into teaching a puppet-making workshop at a local interactive children's museum and has since partnered with Just Off Broadway, Inc.'s Theatrtical Academy teaching young students the basics of puppet manipulation.
-David studied puppet technique with former Henson performer Michael Earl and Avenue Q alum Christian Anderson.
-David officially formed his puppet company Up In Arms in 2012 and quickly gained notoriety for its premiere production "Helping Drew", the anti-bullying puppet musical which performed to thousands of students in its first year.
+A performer in the local theatre scene, David enjoyed roles on and off stage for over 30 years.
+Discovering puppet building in 2006, he parlayed his skills into teaching a puppet-making workshop at a local children’s museum and partnered with Just Off Broadway, Inc.’s Theatrtical Academy teaching young students the basics of puppet manipulation.
+David studied puppet technique with Noel MacNeal and Marty Robinson, both performers with Sesame Workshop, along with former Henson performer Michael Earl and Avenue Q alum Christian Anderson.
+David formed his puppet company Up In Arms in 2012 and quickly gained notoriety for its premiere production "Helping Drew", the anti-bullying puppet musical which performed to thousands of students in its first year.

 Elementary school educator Alex Ishkanian combines his passion for the performing arts and his education background to create engaging, dramatic programming for elementary-school-aged students.
 Alex has written the book and music for Up In Arms' premiere anti-bullying puppet musical "Helping Drew" and continues their creative partnership penning new shows.
 With a bachelor's degree in Theater Arts and a master's degree in Elementary Education, Alex has a knack for creating outstanding, heart-felt educational shows that appeal to audiences of all ages.